Studying as an exchange pupil at an upper secondary school level

 - Student Travel Schools (STS)

-You can also be granted a residence permit if another organisation or a host family has arranged the exchange.
-You must prove that you are admitted to full-time studies and have received an invitation from a host family in Sweden.
+You can in certain cases also be granted a residence permit if another organisation or a host family has arranged the exchange.
+You must then prove that you are admitted to full-time studies and have received an invitation from a host family in Sweden.

 How to apply